NorthbitHQ/.github/profile/README.md

 </div>
 <br><br>

-# Welcome to NorthbitHQ on GitHub
+# Welcome to Northbit on GitHub

 Welcome to the official GitHub organization for **Northbit** ([northbit.ca](https://northbit.ca)).